lakecoloring/swift-style-guide/README.markdown

 }
 ```

 * Long lines should be wrapped at around 70 characters.
-A hard limit is intentionally not specified.
+A hard limit is intentionally not specified. <!-- [@skarol] - 70? it can be longer. we should add an exception for method declaration -->

 * Avoid trailing whitespaces at the ends of lines.